Shicheng-Guo/SSCP/README.md

-## Systemic Sclerosis Pathway (SSP) annotated by Fudan University and UW-Madison
+## Systemic Sclerosis Pathway (SSP) by Fudan University and UW-Madison

 Timeline: